Diphtheria/acellular pertussis/tetanus booster vaccine (Tdap) (Injection)

 Pertussis Vaccine, Acellular (per-TUS-iss VAX-een, a-SELL-yoo-lar), Reduced Diphtheria Toxoid (ree-DOOST dif-THEER-ee-a TOX-oyd), Tetanus Toxoid (TET-a-nus TOX-oyd)

 Protects against infections caused by tetanus (lockjaw), diphtheria, or pertussis (whooping cough).
-This is a booster vaccine given to patients who are at least 10 years old.
+This is a booster vaccine.

 When This Medicine Should Not Be Used